yl335/Week2-HW-Carousel/README.md

-CodePath Week 2 Homework - Carousel Prototype
+Week 2 HW - Carousel Prototype
 ============================================

 Carousel's create account and sign in experience with an emphasis on animation and segue transitions.